Paris is a tiny city

 Take the 2nd right from 52 Clichy and you can be in front of the Moulin Rouge in less than 5 minutes.

 Pop up the hill and visit the Sacré Coeur Basilica, modern architecture by French standards as the construction of this magnificent white structure started in 1875.
 Even though not finished, in 1885 the doors were opened and since then there has always been someone leading prayers or singing.
-There is never a queue to walk in (unlike the huge queues for Notre Dame) and if you’re fit why not walk up the 300 steps inside the tower for a spectacular 360° view of Paris.
+There’s never a queue to walk in and if you’re fit why not walk up the 300 steps inside the tower for a spectacular 360° view of Paris.

 Have your portrait drawn or painted in the Artist’s square, beside Sacré Coeur.
-There are many artistic styles, choose carefully for your memento.
-Around Sacré Coeur is the area of Montmartre with its amazing number of restaurants, cafés and unique shopping opportunities (all the shops on rue d’Orsel sell only curtain/dress materials).
+As there are many artistic styles choose carefully for your memento.
+Around Sacré Coeur all over the hill, Montmartre has an amazing number of restaurants, cafés and unique shopping opportunities (all the shops on rue d’Orsel sell only fabric).

-Wander into 2 of the most famous luxury department stores in France; Galeries Lafayette and Printemps, visit Galeries Lafayette if only to see the amazing 6 storey glass-domed roof or head up to its panoramic rooftop viewing area.
+Wander into 2 of the most famous luxury department stores in France; Galeries Lafayette and Printemps, visit Galeries Lafayette if only to see the amazing 6 storeys glass-domed roof or head up to its panoramic rooftop viewing area.

-At the Opéra, just a few steps further than your shopping experience, take advantage of the guided tours in English every day at 11.30am & 14.00pm which are not to be missed.
+At the Opéra, just a few steps further than your shopping experience, take advantage of the guided tours in English every day at 11.30am & 14.00pm which is not to be missed.
 2 smaller, more ‘manageable’ museums are the Musée de la Vie Romantique, just go for the adorable outdoor café in the tranquil gardens or the Jacquemart André house / museum, both minutes away.

 Take metro line 2 from Place de Clichy westwards across the top of Paris to the Champs Elysées / Arc de Triomphe or you could jump on the n° 30 bus there too which takes you on to Trocadéro (The Best Way to arrive at the Eiffel Tower).

 Eastwards, the metro line 2 drops you off at the famous Père Lachaise cemetery, wander round the tombs of Jim Morrison, Chopin, Oscar Wilde etc.